EVERY CANCER PATIENT IS UNIQUE

 Different drugs within the same general class of drugs - that is, drugs that are thought to work by the same mechanism of action - are known to produce widely varying patient outcomes.
 Gene testing looks only at the presumed mechanism of action and not at the individual drug itself, much less at each patient’s own cancer cells in the presence of each drug.
 Therefore, gene testing cannot possibly detect differences in activity among different drugs within the same class of drugs.
 In contrast, Cytometric Profiling accurately measures widely varying levels of cell killing ability among drugs that otherwise would have been deemed ‘equivalent.”
 It does this in a very logical and straightforward manner - by testing each patient’s living cancer cells against each, individual drug.

 Cytometric profiling measures the net effect of all gene and protein interactions occurring within the cancer cell.
-It also accounts for important signaling that occurs between cancer cells.
-Millions of these processes are known to occur but most are not yet identified or fully-understood.
-However, it is still possible to account for these known and unknown chemical interactions by observing the behavior of the entire cancer cell when actually exposed to different chemotherapy drugs.
+It also accounts for important signaling that occurs among cancer cells.
+Many of these processes are not yet identified or fully-understood.
+However, it is still possible to account for these known and unknown chemical interactions by observing the behavior of living cancer cells that are maintained as cell micro-clusters.
+This preserves cell to cell signalling while the cells are exposed to a broad range of chemotherapy drugs in real time.
 Gene testing cannot do this.

-Gene testing, identifies mutations that are thought to make the cancer cell susceptible to treatment with certain types of anti-cancer drugs.
+Gene testing looks for mutations that are thought to make the cancer cell susceptible to treatment with certain types of anti-cancer drugs.
 However, this overlooks many practical and theoretical factors.
-It also explains why gene testing so often fails to predict treatment outcome.
+It also explains why gene testing so often fails to accurately predict treatment outcomes.
 Among the factors gene testing overlooks are the many types of chemical interactions occurring within the cell and among other cancer cells, as noted in the preceding paragraph There are also mechanisms within the cancer cell that can exclude drugs entirely or that pump drugs out of the cancer cell before they can work.
 Gene testing cannot account for this.
 Cytometric profiling tests the cancer cell as it actually functions and so these mechanisms are accounted for accurately.

 For the reasons outlined above many physicians who use our tests to design treatments for their patients view molecular testing only as an adjunct to cytometric cancer cell profiling and not as an equivalent method on its own.

-It is likely that most physicians are not fully-aware of the many differences that exist between gene testing and cytometric profiling and how these differences dramatically affect the accuracy and usefulness of the information provided by the different tests.
+Many physicians are not aware of the many differences that exist between gene testing and cytometric profiling and how these differences dramatically affect the accuracy and usefulness of the information provided by the different tests.
 He or she may not be familiar with the extensive body of medical literature that supports the use of cytometric profiling.
 That is why we encourage physicians and patients to contact us.
 We welcome the opportunity to answer questions and discuss objective data from dozens of published clinical studies that show our laboratory tests are accurate and that our test results are clinically useful.